besasam/apollio/README.md

 **Requirements**: PHP >= 7.1.3, Composer, MySQL

-Clone the directory and run `composer install` to download and install the required packages.
+Clone the repository and run `composer install` to download and install the required packages.

 Create the file `/.env.local` containing your database credentials: